Session ONE – Developing and Implementing the Connected Digital Workplace by Embracing new ways of working

 The essential ingredients of A Digital Workplace Director

-Approximately 90% of companies say they need to update their skills to support digital transformation annually, and 63% of organisations believe their digital leaders are not strong enough.
-This complex landscape leads to increased difficulty in finding the ideal digital workplace director, who is required to be a perfect brew of technical skills and emotional intelligence to drive digital transformation forward.
+Approximately 90% of companies say they need to annually update their skills to support digital transformation, and 63% of organisations believe their digital leaders are not strong enough.
+This complex landscape leads to difficulties finding the ideal digital workplace director, who is required to be a perfect brew of technical skills and emotional intelligence to drive digital transformation forward.
 We look at:

 - The importance of continuous training and lifelong learning

 - Essential criteria for digital leadership: vision, curiosity, communication and more

 - How to attract, retain and train your top talented digital directors